OpenLMLab/F-Eval/data/README.md

 # Dataset

-The dataset in F-Eval.
-The dataset is in the format of [jsonlines](https://jsonlines.org/).
+The overall and selected dataset in F-Eval.
+You can download here and put them into OpenCompass folder.

 ```tree
 data